 We have ignored any calibration on either $r_d$ or M. However, if we adopt them, we find that the bins values of $H_0$ are completely consistent with a constant.
-This would require to use data outside of the redshift bin, either CMB data to determine $r_d$ or distance leader data to determine M. As fixing $r_d$ or M is equivalent to fixing $H_0$ from the beginning, which prevents the data from speaking for itself.
-It is relevant to highlight that any solution to the Hubble tension that only modifies the calibration of $r_d$ or M won't solve the tension presented here.
-In the unbinned case, in subsection \ref{sec:unbinned} we obtained a $r_d$ which is $1.5\sigma$ smaller than the one measured by Planck.
+This would require using data outside of the redshift bin, either CMB data to determine $r_d$ or distance leader data to determine M. As fixing $r_d$ or M is equivalent to fixing $H_0$ from the beginning, which prevents the data from speaking for itself.
+It is relevant to highlight that any solution to the Hubble tension that only modifies the calibration of $r_d$ or M will not solve the tension presented here.
+In the unbinned case, in subsection \ref{sec:unbinned} we obtained a $r_d$ that is $1.5\sigma$ smaller than the one measured by Planck.

-Of course, the results for $H_0$ may vary if one adopts a different binning strategy but we expect that the significance of the trend do not change significantly.
+Of course, the results for $H_0$ may vary if one adopts a different binning strategy, but we expect that the significance of the trend does not change significantly.
 This evolution in the Hubble constant might offer a new perspective on the Hubble tension.
-Since we're using the $w_0 w_a$CDM model with very broad priors, it seems that a dynamical DE can't remove this trend.
-Using a cosmological constant as the Dark Energy component only reduces the errorbars of the estimation of $H_0$ due to the reduced parameter space.
-This may increase the significance of the non constant models.
+Since we are using the $w_0 w_a$CDM model with very broad priors, it seems that a dynamical DE cannot remove this trend.
+It's important to note that using a cosmological constant as the Dark Energy component only reduces the errorbars in the estimation of $H_0$ due to the reduced parameter space.
+This may increase the significance of the non-constant models.